International Student Eligibility

 Change of Address

 Any change of address must be reported to Immigration within 10 days.
 Update your local address in the Student Portal, and your international student adviser will be automatically notified and will update your file with Immigration.
-If you are on OPT, email your international student adviser with your new local address.
+If you are on Optional Practical Training (OPT), email your international student adviser with your new local address.
 To update your permanent foreign address, email your international student adviser.

 Travel/Loss of Status